 Let’s stop using analogies that bring up the fact cars and baseball bats kill more people than guns do.
 Let’s stop reducing the gun to the level of “tool,” all while removing the context of what that tool does.
 It doesn’t join boards together.
 It doesn’t level bookshelves.
 It doesn’t ferry you from one destination to another, nor does it help turn double plays on the sandlot.

 Guns are a tool for putting projectiles into another human being’s body at a high rate of speed.

 When you purchase a gun, you are purchasing a potential murder.
 Maybe it’s a justifiable homicide.
 Maybe it’s a self-defense so by the book they will rewrite that book to include your example.
 But it’s still a murder.
 And you bought it.
 You knew that.
 You can’t divorce the tool from its intended use.
 Yeah, you can kill someone with a hammer.
 Yeah, you can run someone over with a car.
-Yeah, you can put someone’s head in an oven, or feed them Windex, or shave their carotid artery.
-But that’s not what those tools are meant for.
+Yeah, you can put someone’s head in an oven, or feed them Windex, but that’s not what those tools are meant for.
 Guns are meant for shooting people.

 (Yes, some guns are meant for hunting animals, and the number of you still hunting your own meals is sufficiently small enough that to even bring up this example is to slather yourself in the disingenuousness that makes these discussions maddening.
 This isn’t about hunters, or hunting.
 This is about people purchasing weapons created for the sole intent of firing them at other humans)